vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/theme/plugin.md

 PWA setting options，no configuration is needed by default.

-> If you don't need this feature, please set to `false`.
+> If you don’t need this feature, please set to `false`.

 ### pwa.popupComponent